stackbit-projects/spectacular-mint-ebef9/src/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: >-
-      I consult brands and advertisers create meaningful and valuable contents for target audiences.
+    title: I help brands connect with their audiences in a fun and creative way.
     content: Need assistance on crafting brand messages and the communication methods?
     actions:
       - label: Let's keep in touch!